shuang-jie/SP-BGFM/README.md

 install.packages("SpiecEasi")
 ```

 Please make sure the C++ compiler is correctly installed.
+For Mac user, please install Xcode from command line tools.
+Execute the command ```xcode-select --install``` on Terminal.

 ## Simulation